truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

   {{< include file="/static/includes/FileExplorerFolderIcons.md" >}}

 * **Resources Configuration** shows CPU and memory settings for the container pod.
    This section can also be named **Resource Limits**.
-In most cases you can accept the default settings, or you can change these settings to limit the system resources available to the application.
+In most cases, you can accept the default settings, or you can change these settings to limit the system resources available to the application.

 After installing an app, you can modify most settings by selecting the app on the **Installed** applications screen and then clicking the **Edit** button on the **Application Info** widget for that app.